hicfool/LoTrix/README.md

-# "LoTrix" - Lofi Matrix Effect
+# LoTrix - Lofi Matrix Effect

 Decided to make this fun little thing just to learn a bit of C++ and Raylib.